mark-hallnc/Java-Blackjack-Game/README.md

 # Java-Blackjack-Game
 This was a final project for a Blackjack game using Java

 The Blackjack Card Game is a Java program that simulates the classic card game of Blackjack.
 This program was provided in pieces with many missing lines, empty functions and multiple syntax errors.
-It showcases various aspects of object-oriented programming, including inheritance, encapsulation, and abstract classes and debugging.
+It showcases various aspects of object-oriented programming, including inheritance, encapsulation, and abstract classes.
+Errors were intentionally created to put focus on debugging.

 1. Compile and run the program to play a game of Blackjack against the dealer.